Ankita-Mehta/Photomosaic/README.md

-# Photo Mosaic
+# Photomosaic

 ## Introduction

-This is a client-side application to convert an uploaded image into a photo mosaic.
+This is a client-side application to convert an uploaded image into a photomosaic.
+Photomosaic, a portmanteau of photo and mosaic, is a picture (usually a photograph) that has been divided into (usually equal sized) tiled sections, each of which is replaced with another photograph that matches the target photo.
+When viewed at low magnifications, the individual pixels appear as the primary image.

 ## How do I get set up?